pipecraft2/user_guide/doc/installation.rst

 PipeCraft was tested with **Ubuntu 20.04** and **Mint 20.1**.
 Older OS versions might not support PipeCraft GUI workflow through Docker.

-1. Install Docker; `follow the guidelines under appropriate Linux distribution <https://docs.docker.com/engine/install/>`_
+1. Download PipeCraft for `Linux: v1.0.0 <https://github.com/pipecraft2/pipecraft/releases/download/v1.0.0/pipecraft_1.0.0_amd64.deb>`_

-2. If you are a non-root user complete these `post-install steps <https://docs.docker.com/engine/install/linux-postinstall/>`_
+2. Right click on the pipecraft_*.deb file and "Open With GDebi Package Installer" (Install Package) or ``sudo dpkg -i path_to_deb_file``

-3. Download PipeCraft for `Linux: v0.1.4 <https://github.com/pipecraft2/pipecraft/releases/download/v0.1.4/pipecraft_v0.1.4.deb>`_
+3. Install Docker - ONLY ONCE (no need, when updating PipeCraft); `follow the guidelines under appropriate Linux distribution <https://docs.docker.com/engine/install/>`_

-4. Right click on the pipecraft_*.deb file and "Open With GDebi Package Installer" (Install Package) or ``sudo dpkg -i path_to_deb_file``
+4. If you are a non-root user complete these `post-install steps <https://docs.docker.com/engine/install/linux-postinstall/>`_

 .. note::